Polarographica/Polarographica_program/README.md

 Polarographica was created by

-Tim Tichter:  timtic@dtu.dk / tim.tichter@bam.de
+Tim Tichter:  timtic@gmx.de
 and
-Jonathan Schneider: jonathan.schneider@fu-berlin.de
+Jonathan Schneider: js-jena@gmx.de

 When using Polarographica please check and/or cite our publication/s : DOI: 10.1002/cphc.201901113 ; DOI: 10.1016/j.electacta.2023.143119